erdian718/lua/README.md

 There are a few things that are implemented exactly as the Lua 5.3 specification requires, where the reference Lua implementation does not follow the specification exactly:

-* The `#` (length) operator always returns the exact length of a (table) sequence, not the total length of the array portion of the table.
+* The `#` (length) operator always returns the number of positive integer keys.
+When the table is a sequence, it's exactly equal to the sequence's length.
 * Modulo operator (`%`) is implemented the same way most languages implement it, not the way Lua does.
 This does not matter unless you are using negative operands.

 * * *